B.S. Psychological Science & Religious Studies (Loyola University New Orleans, 2010)

 Research Area: Cognition and Cognitive Neuroscience

-Interested in perspective taking, spatial cognition & cognitive film theory.
+Interested in event perception, perspective taking & spatial cognition

 Most people perceive a richly detailed visual world, complete with a range of colors, textures and dimensions.
-However, experiments in visual attention frequently paint a sparser visual world, whereby our actual experience is much more limeted than we believe.
+However, experiments in visual attention frequently paint a sparser visual world, whereby our actual experience is much more limited than we believe.
 I am interested in the top-down and bottom-up influences of this conscious visual experience.
 In the bottom-up realm, I'm interested in the basic visual features that facilitate or hinder the detection of changes in the visual world.
 For this avenue I am researching how spatial presentaitons of a scene alter the detection of changes and the perception of events.
-In the top-down realm, I am researching how narrative, beliefs and emotional state affect our perception of objects as intentional or alive.
-I use mostly behavioral and psychophysical measures in these experiments.
-These research interests potentially lead to applications in law, the psychology of religion, and motion picture perception.
+In the top-down realm, I am researching how narrative, beliefs and emotional state affect our perception of events.
+I mainly measure these cognitive states using a mix of behavioral report, psychophysics and eye-tracking.
+These research interests potentially lead to applications in law, the psychology of religion, and cognitive film theory.